-How to Tell Your Boss He is Wrong
+How to Tell Your Boss They Are Wrong

 Your boss is wrong and you know it.
 Perhaps he (or she) is about to set a course of action or strategy that could lead to a major setback and needs to be warned against it.
 Or maybe he said the wrong thing to his team or client—a mistake you need to prevent from recurring.
 He might not even realize it, but you know he is wrong, and you know that no one else is going to tell the emperor he has no clothes.